SunkenLace/Pets-Enhanced-Mod-Content-Pack-Guide/README.md

 ## Implementing Logic

-When creating a content pack you might want to do one of two things: Edit content from the mod, or add content to the mod.

-To help achieve both things, the mod provides two constructors called: `EditContent` and `AddContent`.

-Their purpose is to help organize the logic into separate blocks.
+When creating a content pack, you'll likely want to either edit existing content from the mod or add new content to it.
+The mod provides two constructors, `EditContent` and `AddContent`, to help you organize your logic into separate blocks.

+#### Structure:
 ```js
 {
   "EditContent": [